NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 ## Adding config to your plugin

-The main functionality of your plugin is now in place, but it always uses first account as `myAccount`, which is not what we want.
+The main functionality of your plugin is now in place, but it always uses the first account as `myAccount`, which is not what we want.

-Instead, we'd like to let the users configure which account they want to use by adding a `myAccountIndex` property to each `network` of their config.
+Instead, we'd like to let the users configure which account they want to use by adding a `myAccountIndex` property to each network config.

 To do it, we'll use hook handlers and type extensions again.